OK, if we're going to start talking about film, I'd better get this going in the right direction!!!

 I found it interesting and I wondered why this would be.

-I write adventures, children's stories, historical fiction, war stories, fantasy, fairy tales, and spy thrillers.
+I write adventures, historical fiction, war stories, fantasies, psychological and spy thrillers.

 A fantasy without a title